 By August 2004, the SIF was a reality.
 The SIF mission was to promote and provide public education, training and products to enhance the ability of small gas operators to prepare and respond to homeland security incidents and to support the operational integrity and reliability of natural gas distribution systems, utilization facilities, and related products and systems.

-In September 2004, the SIF entered into its first cooperative agreement with PHMSA to create an Operator Qualification program for small operators.
+In September 2004, the SIF entered into its first cooperative agreement with PHMSA to create tools and services for small distribution operators.
 And, in 2005, the U.S. Internal Revenue Service approved the SIF’s application for its 501(c)(3) designation.

 Looking back at the SIF’s initial 10-year journey is to see an incredible success.
 The evolution from an idea to a legal entity to its consistent delivery of tangible, highly effective products and services is no less than remarkable.
 As in any volunteer organization, the level of its success correlates directly to the investment of time and effort made by those volunteers.
 The case for the SIF is no different.